AntonEmery/counter-app/README.md

   ````
   pkg package.json
   ````
-  Select the approriate binary file from the three created Be sure to place a `data.txt` in the same directory that binary is being installed in.
+  Select the approriate binary file from the three created.
+  Be sure to place a `data.txt` in the same directory that binary is being installed in.

 #### Technologies Used